Hashim ibn Abd Manaf: Birth legend

 Islamic hagiographers give an exotic narration concerning the birth of Hashim.
-Some consider it to be a very bloody and cruel one, indeed.
 This narration states that Hashim and 'Abd Shams were conjoined twins born with Hashim's leg attached to his twin brother's head.
 It says that they had struggled in their mother's womb seeking to be firstborn.
 Their birth was remembered for Hashim being born with one of his toes pressed into the younger twin brother's forehead.
-Legend says that their father, 'Abd Manaf ibn Qusai, separated his conjoined sons with a sword and that some priests believed that the blood that had flown between them signified wars between their progeny (confrontations did occur between Bani al'Abbas and Bani Ummaya ibn 'Abd Shams in the year 750 CE).
+Legend says that their father, 'Abd Manaf ibn Qusai, separated his conjoined sons with a sword and that some priests believed that the blood that had flown between them signified wars between their progeny (a confrontation did occur between Banu al-'Abbās, a branch of the Banu Hashim, and Banu Umayyah, a branch of the Banu 'Abd Shams, in the year 750 CE).
 The astrologers of Arabia predicted that Abd Manaf had committed a grave error when he separated both of them by means of a sword.
-That which he had done was not regarded by them as a good omen.
+Hashim was born to an Adnanite Arabian tribe.